KylecodingLOL/X-Sequence/README.md

 Right now the starting point is 7.
 If you run the code using the default parameters I have, you'll see that the numbers generated in the output are mostly different but all seem to start their loop at the same time (15th step).

 ## X-Sequence paper
+I wrote a paper about it in more detail check it out here :
 [X_Sequence_Equation (6).pdf](https://github.com/KylecodingLOL/X-Sequence/files/12965658/X_Sequence_Equation.6.pdf)